 Flacq is one of the most important villages in Mauritius.
-It is a meeting point for the people of the East boasts the country’s largest open air market.
+It is a meeting point for the people of the East that boasts the country’s largest open-air market.
 This extremely colorful market attracts a large number of people.

 Ile aux Cerfs is a paradise for water sports and has the most beautiful beach in Mauritius.
 You cannot afford to miss this tiny island, delicately poised on the ocean, a real pearl in the Mauritian landscape.

 Owing to the remarkable work accomplished by the Mauritius Wildlife Fund, the island has become an international standard for the protection of natural resources and endangered species.
 A few of the world’s rarest birds, including the kestrel, can be seen there.
 You can also discover the extremely rare Pink Pigeon, the Green Gecko Phelsuma, and the Aldabra giant tortoise.